hey, younger me.

 You can surround yourself with people you want to call friends but secretly hate.
 But know this is only temporary, you will find your people some day.
 You're a teenager and that's when your peer groups start to become the main influence.
 These people that you surround yourself with, they're like an invisible gas that will poison you before the effects kick in.
 You will feel disconnected from yourself, from your peer group, and you will try to convince yourself that this is the norm.
 But I promise you, the minute you realize that you don't need to care about these people and that you are better, that's the moment you start learning how to be happy.
 When you no longer try to mold yourself to accommodate people, that's when you'll attract the ones that love you for who you are.
 These are your people.

-.
+Don't immediately judge people by what they said five years ago.
 People grow up, people change, people learn, and people mature.
 You do, too.
 Who they were five years ago probably isn't the same person they are today.
 Even you will change and become someone else you never thought you would.
 Don't be too quick to judge.
 Especially on something that happened in the past.

 Staying true to yourself does not mean you cannot change.
 Time changes, nature changes, you change.
 It's the natural course of things.
 But like the sun rising from the East and as water flows from the high grounds to the low; remember the core of who you are - that is your due north.